 There is a new casual fast food lunch spot called Bibibop that is serving an excellent Bibimbap (4 NOMs), quickly making it a must-try place in the Washington D.C. metro area.
 This chain is quickly taking over the area by serving up a great lunch and dinner for all those hungry nomsters.
-In the past couple of months, they’ve opened several locations so there just might be one near you.
+In the past couple of months, they’ve opened several locations, so there might be one near you.

-Bibibop may sound a bit like Shophouse, which recently closed all their locations.
+Bibibop may sound a bit like Shophouse, which recently closed all of its locations.
 Silver Spring Bibibop actually took over from Shophouse.
 Unlike the failed endeavor by Chipotle, Bibibop won our hearts and tummies in the first bite.
 So much so that we’ve already visited their locations three times in Rockville Pike & Rose and downtown Silver Spring.
-They might be new to the area, but they bring big competition and all the other lunch spots should be worried.
+They might be new to the area, but they bring big competition, and all the other lunch spots should be worried.
 Bibimbap is coming for them!
 You can skip to the bibimbap review below.

 In case you don’t know, bibimbap is a South Korean rice bowl dish that often served with different veggies, meats, and sunny side up egg on top.
-Let’s just say we are big fans of this dish so we have high standards.
+Let’s say we are big fans of this dish so we have high standards.
 At this place, they were able to capture the essence of this traditional dish and make it into a good fast food nomnom.
 Of course, this is not a high-end restaurant, so one has to remember they are eating at a quick-serve place.
-Though you won’t hear us say no to anyone who suggests going there.
+However, you won’t hear us say no to anyone who suggests going there.

 How It Works.
 It’s Simple!

 Let’s talk about the ordering processes, which are similar to many build-your-own fast food places.
 Start off by picking your bowl size with regular or small where small is still enough to fill you up.
 We’ve had a regular-sized bowl every time and never felt overly stuffed.
-You get to choose your base of either rice, purple rice, salad or noodles.
+You get to choose your base of either rice, purple rice, salad, or noodles.
 We just fell in love with their purple rice and ordered it with every bowl.
-A nice tip is that you can mix two bases together like purple rice with noodles.
+A nice tip is that you can mix two bases together, like purple rice with noodles.
 Then you get a choice of different meats or tofu as well as other toppings like potatoes, daikon, kale and more.
 You must never forget an egg.
 One thing that is different is that the egg is diced and not sunny side up.
-It would be hard to make so many eggs and trust us. it still tastes great.
+It would be hard to make so many eggs, and trust us.
+It still tastes great.
 Those who are extra hungry can also order sides, like kimchi and edamame.
 The final step is to pick from several great sauces like cucumber Wasabi or Yum Yum sauce, which are our favorites.
 Don’t worry if you are not sure about your choice because all of the sauces are available for free so make sure to get a few to try.
 The saucier you get, the better.
-You can also get a bowl of free miso soup just in that rare moment you might be still hungry.
+You can also get a bowl of free miso soup.
+Just in that rare moment, you might still be hungry.